-IBMS accreditation is a process of peer review, quality assurance and enhancement that ensures professional standards of education and training standards, that are suitable for employment in the biomedical science sector, are met.
-Successful completion of an IBMS accredited BSc Hons Biomedical Science, Healthcare Science PTP programme, or level 6 degree apprenticeship (mapped to the Healthcare Science Practitioner or Biomedical Scientist degree apprenticeship standards), plus completion of the IBMS Registration Training Portfolio allows graduates from these programmes to seek registration with the Health and Care Professions Council (HCPC) to work under the protected title of Biomedical Scientist in the UK.
+IBMS accreditation is a process of peer review, quality assurance and enhancement that ensures professional standards of education and training are met by graduates of accredited biomedical science programmes, such that they are suitable for employment in the biomedical science sector.
+Successful completion of an IBMS accredited BSc (Hons) Biomedical Science, Healthcare Science PTP programme, or level 6 degree apprenticeship (mapped to Biomedical Scientist degree apprenticeship standard), plus completion of the IBMS Registration Training Portfolio allows graduates from these programmes to seek registration with the Health and Care Professions Council (HCPC) to work under the protected title of Biomedical Scientist in the UK.

-The rationale for seeking IBMS accreditation is for a single academic institution to gain recognition as the provider of a full BSc Biomedical Science honours level degree programme that is focussed on the HCPC Standards of Education and Training requirements for statutory regulation of biomedical scientists in the UK.
+The rationale for seeking IBMS accreditation is for a single academic institution to gain recognition as the provider of a full BSc Biomedical Science honours level programme that meets the QAA Subject Benchmark Statement for Biomedical Science and Biomedical Sciences (2023) curriculum and HCPC Standards of Education and Training requirements for statutory regulation of biomedical scientists in the UK.

 The IBMS is approved by the HCPC as an education provider for four routes to registration as a biomedical scientist.
-These are:
+These routes are: